 To support our efforts please browse our store (books with medicinal info, etc.).

-The wild strawberry, Fragaria virginiana, is an herbaceous perennial plant native to North America.
-Wild strawberry is in the Rosaceae family.
-The wild strawberry is a producer; it uses photosynthesis to convert the sun’s energy into glucose.
+Is wild strawberry edible?
+Yes it is, but do you know which species you are eating?
+Oftentimes people get wild and woodland strawberries confused.
+The wild strawberry listed here is Fragaria virginiana.
+It is an herbaceous perennial plant native to North America.
+Wild strawberry is in the Rosaceae family and is a "producer"; it uses photosynthesis to convert the sun’s energy into glucose.
 It also converts carbon dioxide to oxygen, which is important for all organisms.
 Interestingly, many types of wildlife eats it’s central portion of the flower, which is known as the receptacle.
 Cultivated strawberries found in stores are hybrid crosses between Fragaria virginiana (native to North America) and Fragaria chiloensis (native to western coastal South America including Chile).

 Wild strawberries are very to spot as their leaves have toothed edges and hairy undersides.
 The white flowers have five petals and a golden centre; and the distinctive red fruit look like cultivated strawberries with tiny seeds on the outside.
 The wild strawberry produces long hairy runners up to 5 cm (2”) long, which re-root to form plantlets.
 Theses runners are often dull red colored.
 (Producing runners is the main way that the wild strawberry reproduces since seed germination is poor.)